dvitanov/lorevc/docs/deciding-to-fundraise/company-vc-fit.md

 LPs invest in venture capital firms in order to maximize their returns and diversify their portfolio.
 Therefore, venture capital is ultimately assessed in comparison to investing in other assets.
 A good rule of thumb is that for a VC fund to be competitive, they need to return 3x their fund size over the typical fund lifetime, which is 10 years.
 Returns are realized when a portfolio company gets acquired in an M&A or IPOs on a stock exchange.

 The GPs go out and hopefully raise a new fund from LPs every 2-3 years.
-For each fund:
+For a typical fund:
 * 30% goes into new investments in the first 3-5 years of the fund.
 Early-stage VCs have a 10-20% ownership target when they invest.
 * 60% goes into reserves, which are used to maintain ownership stakes in fund winners by doing follow-on investments.
 * 10% goes towards fees.
 Note that GPs typically get paid with the so-called 2 / 20 model - 2% annual management fee on assets under management and 20% of profits made above a certain benchmark.

-Note that the above description is quite generalized - there are a lot of details and exceptions I have omitted since this guide is not focused on VC but on fundraising from VCs.
+The above description is quite generalized - there are a lot of details and exceptions I have omitted since this guide is not focused on VC but on fundraising from VCs.
 For those curious, there are plenty of great resources a Google search away, which do a fantastic job of expanding on the details of how the VC model works.

 ### Early-stage VC is Very Power Law-Driven